ErickWendel/mocking-with-node-test-runner-template/README.md

 # mocking-with-node-test-runner-template

-Initial template for my youtube video on unit testing services (databases, files, web APIs, etc).
+Initial template for my youtube video on [unit testing services (databases, files, web APIs, etc) - pt-br](https://bit.ly/testes-em-servicos-video).

 First of all, leave a star in this repo ⭐️